About | Melissa Hullman

 Alcorn-Hullman-Leckie Trio performs Piazolla

-Ms. Hullman has performed with orchestral and chamber ensembles spanning several genres, from her classical roots to tango and jazz, and has been invited to share the stage at such diverse venues as the Kennedy Center, Canadian Music Week, the World Bank, Musikfest, Carnegie Mellon University, Maryland Artscape, the historic Fundación Orquestra Sinfónica de Juvenile (Bogotá), and Brooklyn's Jalopy Theatre.
-As an orchestral musician, she has premiered and performed new works in performances with Inscape Chamber Orchestra and the Ann Arbor Symphony, and as a high-school aged violinist was a member of the York Symphony Orchestra.
-She performs as a duo with her husband, cellist Doug Jameson, and is a founding member of the Victoria Piano Trio.
+Locally, Melissa Hullman has appeared as a featured soloist on the Baltimore Symphony Orchestra's Concerts and Conversations Firebird program with Full Circle Dance Company, the BMA's Art After Hours series, and on the St Louis Church Concert Series, among others.
+As an orchestral musician, she has premiered and performed new works in performances with Inscape Chamber Orchestra and the Ann Arbor Symphony, and as a high-school aged violinist won her first orchestral audition as a member of the York Symphony Orchestra.
+She performs regularly as a duo with her husband, cellist Doug Jameson, and is a founding member of the Victoria Piano Trio.